-From what we know so far, 2019 already has formidable line-up promising book to film adaptations on the horizon, from two haunting thrillers taken from the works of Stephen King to a gripping drama based on A.J Finn’s bestselling The Woman in the Window, (set to star a stellar cast, FYI).
+From what we know so far, 2019 already has a formidable line-up of promising book to film adaptations on the horizon.
+From two haunting thrillers taken from the works of Stephen King to a gripping drama based on A.J Finn’s bestselling The Woman in the Window, (set to star a stellar cast, FYI).
 But you know the rule, you should always read the book before feasting your eyes on the movie, so kick back and get comfortable, because if you’re wanting to revel in these sure-fire box office hits, you’ve got some groundwork to do.

 The Rhythm Section, by Mark Burnell